mingweishih/openenclave/tests/code_coverage/README.md

 - Runtime data collection
 - Offline analysis (e.g., create reports)

+# Prerequisite

+Install the front-end tool `tool`, which is used to analyze the GCOV-based coverage data.

+`sudo apt install lcov`

 # Compile-Time Instrumentation

-Currently, both LLVM and GCC support the GCOV.

 On LLVM, compile the code with `-fprofile-arcs -ftest-coverage` options.